 Finally, we will also learn how to remove columns from R dataframes that start with a letter or a word, ends with a letter or word, or contains a character (like the underscore).
 For example, removing a column can be done either before, or after, you add an empty column to dataframe in R.

 To follow this R tutorial, on how to delete columns in R, some basic knowledge in how to use R is needed.
 Furthermore, we need to have R and dplyr (or Tidyverse) installed.
 Make sure that the latest version of R is installed (it can be downloaded here).

 Installing R-packages (i.e., dplyr or Tidyverse)

 Installing R-packages is quite easy, to install dplyr we can just type

 install.packages(“dplyr”).
 If we, on the other hand and want to install the whole Tidyverse package we type

 In this section, of the remove column in R tutorial, we are going to learn how to load an r-package.
 Loading R-packages is quite easy; we just type

 library(tidyverse), if we want to load dplyr, or the entire Tydiverse package, respectively.

-Now, we need to load some data that we can practice to remove or delete columns from.
+Now, befoere we start to use dplyr to remove columns, we need to load some data that we can practice to delete columns from.
 In this tutorial, we are going to start to drop columns from the Starwars data set that is available in the dplyr package: